-Chewy chocolate chip walnut cookies made with rich brown sugar, melty chocolate chunks plus chocolate chips, and crunchy walnuts.
-A bakery-style treat made at home!
+Chewy chocolate chip walnut cookies made with rich brown sugar, melty chocolate chunks plus chocolate chips, crunchy walnuts and a sprinkle of flaky salt.
+The best bakery-style treat made at home!

 This post may contain affiliate links.
 Read disclosure policy.

-These bake up crisp at the edges with soft, chewy centers and plenty of nutty crunch.
-If you love my best chocolate chip cookies recipe, these will be right up your alley, thicker and chewier, though not quite as over-the-top as Levain bakery-style cookies.
+The best part is there’s no chilling required, so you can mix, scoop, and bake a fresh batch in about 30 minutes.
+If you love my best chocolate chip cookies recipe, these are right up your alley, just a little thicker and chewier, though not quite as over-the-top as Levain bakery-style cookies.

 Ingredients Notes